cfengine/documentation/reference/enterprise-api-ref/cmdb-api.markdown

       },
       "HubCMDB:My.hostname":{
          "value":"host1.cfengine.com",
-         "comment":"My hostname should be set to this" }
+         "comment":"My hostname should be set to this", "tags": ["suggestion-001", "reportring"]
+      }
    }
 }